 Use the JUMP TO RECIPE button at the top, or scroll to the bottom of the post to see the printable recipe card with full ingredient measurements and complete instructions.

-Add the vanilla extract and egg, and beat again until fully combined.
+STEP 2: Add the eggs and vanilla and beat again to combine.

 Cinnamon Sugar Cookies